mv30/cmpe273-lab1/assignments/assignment1/README.md

 to ensure all dependencies are there, please execute : python3 -m pip install -r requirements.txt

 #### step 3:
-please ensure test_slot is available for replication for postgres as internally the client would execute this command: pg_recvlogical -d college --slot test_slot --create-slot -P wal2json
+please ensure test_slot is available for replication for postgres as internally the client would execute this command: pg_recvlogical -d college --slot test_slot --create-slot -P wal2json.
+If not then test_slot must be dropped prior to eecuting the client.

 #### step 4:
 plese update the mongo connection string in configs/mysql_to_mongo.json at "MONGO_CONNECTION_STRING" tag and ensure     mongo server is running